matkuki/ExCo/README.md

 # Ex&#46;Co&#46; #
 ### Descripton: ###
 Ex&#46;Co&#46; (Extensible Coder) is a GUI text editor written in Python that uses PyQt/QScintilla libraries with some lexers available in Cython for more efficient text highlighting.
-I developed it with simplicity of use and extensibility in mind.
+I developed it with simplicity of use and extensibility in mind.<br>
+For precompiled bundles for Windows see https://github.com/matkuki/Ex-Co-Windows-Compiled
+<br><br>
 ### License: ###
 __GNU General Public License v3.0__